WHEREAS municipalities in Alberta are governed by the Municipal Government Act, RSA 2000. C. M-34 established by the Province of Alberta; and

 Early in 2017, the working group completed their research and Government of Alberta staff internally developed options for the Minister of Municipal Affairs based on the working group’s findings.
 In fall 2017, the Government of Alberta announced the Provincial Education Requisition Credit (PERC) program, under which municipalities who have no choice but to remit requisitions to the Government of Alberta for unpaid education property taxes on linear oil and gas properties, may apply to receive a credit equivalent to the amount of the requisition.
 PERC is funded through the Alberta School Foundation Fund’s net asset fund.

 At this point, PERC extends to the 2019 tax year, and is capped at $10 million per year.
-As of March 2018, 37 applications had been processed and approximately $3 million of credits had been issued.
+As of November 2018, 37 applications had been processed and approximately $3 million of credits had been issued.
+Applications are expected to continue to be accepted in 2019 and 2020.
 The creation of PERC meets the request in the third operative clause of this resolution.

 The Government of Alberta has not amended the Municipal Government Act (MGA) to broaden the tax recovery powers of municipalities, and municipal powers to seize assets to account for unpaid linear property taxes continues to rank lower in priority than that of the AER and other organizations.

 Similarly, RMA has received no indication from the Government of Canada of a willingness to amend the federal Bankruptcy and Insolvency Act to place municipal interests above other non-secured interests.

 RMA assigns this resolution a status of Accepted in Part and will continue to advocate on all aspects of this resolution.